Gissio/radpro/docs/install-gc01.md

 On the FNIRSI GC-01, Rad Pro can store up to 6072 data points.
 At normal radiation levels, this allows for 4 days of data at 1-minute intervals, 10 days at 5-minute intervals, 31 days at 10-minute intervals, 94 days at 30-minute intervals, and 189 days at 60-minute intervals.

-The FNIRSI GC-01 HV profile values are:
+The FNIRSI GC-01 HV profile settings are:

-* Factory default: 10 kHz frequency and 75 % duty cycle.
+* Accuracy: 10 kHz frequency and 72 % duty cycle.
-* Optimized: [to-do] kHz frequency and [to-do] duty cycle.
-* Energy-saving: [to-do] kHz frequency and [to-do] duty cycle.
+* Energy-saving: 2.5 kHz frequency and 10 % duty cycle.